-Have you ever noticed certain rooms inside of the home are warmer than others?
+Have you ever noticed certain rooms inside your home are warmer than others?
 You run your central air conditioning system all day.
 Shouldn’t every single room be at the same temperature?
-There are many reasons as to why this may not be the case.
+There are many reasons why this may not be the case.
 This is one area of focus for our energy audit professionals when we come out to homes.
 We want to see how the house is being cooled and if it is being done in the most efficient way possible.
 Homebuilders across the entire country are pretty consistent regarding the approaches that they take to households.
 So many homes are being built across the state of Florida with multiple floors, incredible yards, and lots of living space.
-One common struggle that many run into, though, is trying to keep that second-floor cool, especially in the summer.
+One common struggle that many run into, though, is trying to keep that second floor cool, especially in the summer.

 Install Air Conditioning